Symplectic integrator: A second-order example

+also form a second-order symplectic integrator, which is the Verlet method but shifted by half a time step $t$.

-Since $c_1 = 0$, the algorithm above is symmetric in time.
-There are 3 steps to the algorithm, and step 1 and 3 are exactly the same, so the positive time version can be used for negative time.
+Since $d_2 = 0$ in the first set of coefficients and $c_1 = 0$ in the second set of coefficients, in both algorithms above one update can be ignored.
+There are thus only 3 steps to the algorithm, and step 1 and 3 are exactly the same, leading to the algorithm being symmetric in time, so the positive time version can also be used for negative time.

 A third-order example

 A third-order symplectic integrator (with $k=3$) was discovered by Ronald Ruth in 1983.